swanzeyb/n8n-discord-trigger/README.md

 ## Version history

-- **v0.3.0**: Added option to require a reference message in order to trigger.
-Included testing for Discord bot.
+- **v0.3.0**: Added option to require a reference message in order to trigger the node.
+Added a confirmation node
 - **v0.2.9**: Bug fix, where a message won't trigger when multiple trigger nodes are included.
 - **v0.2.8**: Multiple trigger nodes are now supported.
 - **v0.2.7**: A second node Discord Interaction is added to send a message with the same credentials.
 Additionally roles of users can be added or removed based on interaction.